 We own the rights to develop a potential biodefense technology, TNX-1200, a live vaccinia virus that is being developed as a new smallpox preventing vaccine, we have patent applications directed to synthetic chimeric poxviruses and methods of using these poxviruses to protect individuals against smallpox.
-These applications include U.S. non-provisional Patent Application No. 15/802,189 and International Patent Application No. PCT/US2017/059782.
-We also own the rights to develop other vaccine candidates against smallpox.
-With respect to these vaccine candidates, we own U.S. Patent Application No. 14/207,727 and related intellectual property rights.
+These applications include U.S. non-provisional Patent Application No. 17/050,946 and International Patent Application No. PCT/US2019/030486 (nationalized in 15 countries and filed in 3 non-PCT countries).
 We believe that this technology, after further development, may be of interest to biodefense agencies in the U.S. and other countries.